Recouping the Cost of B2B Sales

 Some industry associations publish information about markup percentages.
 Conferences also can provide information, either directly from an informational session or through networking with other sales professionals.
 Finally, professionals that your business hires–such as accountants or business consultants–can offer suggestions for general markups in your industry.

-Using industry standards for markup up products to account for sales can be risky since each business operates differently and has different costs for their expenses.
+Using industry standards to determine the right markup can be risky, since each business operates differently and has different costs for their expenses.
 Nonetheless, in the absence of historical data, it can be a viable option to use for recouping your cost of sales.

 Enhancing Your Cost of Sales Ratio